A compactification of outer space which is an absolute retract: The space is not an AR when .

 Write $F_N=A\ast_{c_A=c_B}B$, and let $T_0$ be the very small $F_N$-tree obtained as a graph of actions over this amalgamated free product, with vertex actions $T_A$ and $T_B$ and attaching points $x_A$ and $x_B$, where the simplicial edges with nontrivial stabilizers coming from the splitting are assigned length $1$.
 We let $c:=c_A=c_B\in F_N$.

-\paragraph*{Finding embedded $4$-spheres in a neighborhood of $T_0$.} Recall here that the {\it characteristic set} $\text{Char}_T(g)$ of an element $g\in F_N$ in an $F_N$-tree $T$ is its axis if $g$ is hyperbolic and its fixed point set if $g$ is elliptic.
-When $T$ is very small the characteristic set of a nontrivial elliptic element is a closed interval (possibly a point).
-Moreover, if characteristic sets of $g$ and $h$ intersect in more than a point in $T$, then the same is true in a neighborhood of $T$ in $\overline{CV_N}$.

-Choose an element $g\in F_N$ of the form $g=ab'$ with $a\in A$ and $b'\in B'$, which is hyperbolic in $T_0$ and whose axis crosses the arc fixed by $c$.
+\paragraph*{Finding embedded $4$-spheres in a neighborhood of $T_0$.} Choose an element $g\in F_N$ which is hyperbolic in $T_0$ and whose axis crosses the arc fixed by $c$.
 Let $\calu$ be an open neighborhood of $T_0$ in $\overline{CV_N}$ consisting of trees where $g$ is hyperbolic, the characteristic sets of $g$ and $c$ overlap, and the surface group $A$ is not elliptic.
 The crucial property satisfied by such a neighborhood $\calu$ of $T_0$ is that we have the {\it oriented translation length} of $c$, namely the continuous function

 defined by

 where $\epsilon_T=1$ (resp. $-1$) if $c$ is hyperbolic in $T$ and the axes of $c$ and $g$ give the same (resp. opposite) orientation to the overlap, and $\epsilon_T=0$ if $c$ is elliptic.
 We will denote by $\calu_+$ (resp. $\calu_-$) the subset of $\calu$ made of trees such that $\theta(T)\ge 0$ (resp. $\theta(T)\le 0$).
 Similarly, given any smaller neighborhood $\calv\subseteq\calu$ of $T_0$, we will let $\calv_+:=\calv\cap\calu_+$ and $\calv_-:=\calv\cap\calu_-$.